 Switzerland has implemented laws protecting farmlands from being used for infrastructural expansion.
-Additionally, the country has focused on their production of resources by using renewable energy, a move that promotes a green economy.
+Additionally, the country has focused on its production of resources by using renewable energy, a move that promotes a green economy.
 They actually ranked the greenest country on earth in 2019.

-Paris has taken action, with the French government passing a law banning disposable utensils, cups and plates beginning in 2020.
+Paris has taken action, with the French government passing a law banning disposable utensils, cups, and plates beginning in 2020.
 This following the country’s total ban on plastic bags, in accordance with the Energy Transition for Green Growth Act.

-In Britain, they have adopted an eco-friendly alternative to a conventional burial.
+In Britain, they have adopted an eco-friendly alternative to conventional burial.
 Your remains are inserted into a giant egg-shaped seed pod and planted in the ground.
 As the biodegradable capsule breaks down, the insides nourish a sapling planted above it.
 Natural burials are growing in popularity, as baby boomers, arguably the first generation to embrace environmental concerns, seek out green alternatives to the typical funeral.
 Today, there are more than 300 natural burial sites in the UK.

 the sharing economy is fighting climate change too!

 The shift towards a shared economy supports efforts to keep the average citizen’s overall carbon footprint in check.
-A study by the Cleantech Group proved that stays with home sharing organizations emit 66% less CO2 than hotels that have earned five-star efficiency ratings.
+A study by the Cleantech Group proved that stays with home-sharing organizations emit 66% less CO2 than hotels that have earned five-star efficiency ratings.
 With more people renting existing homes for their trips, renting RVs rather than buying a plane ticket, and camping in true backpacker fashion, hotel developers don’t need to build new high-rises either.
 With fewer new hotels going up, untouched natural and rural areas remain intact.
-While the sharing economy helps reduce waste and over consumption, it also inspires travelers to recycle more while vacationing, and purchase less while on-the-go.
+While the sharing economy helps reduce waste and overconsumption, it also inspires travelers to recycle more while vacationing, and purchase less while on-the-go.

 With online rental platforms emerging, travelers and community members can now borrow things that fill a temporary need rather than buying them.
 By decreasing production rates and consumerism, renters are helping reduce our carbon output and are making strides towards a sustainable Earth.

-create a shared community and help local businesses
+Create a shared community and help local businesses

 Another way that the sharing economy promotes sustainability is by supporting local businesses.
-People who choose short term home rentals are often left with extra spending money, since they aren’t blowing $150 to $300 a night on hotels.
-An entire community can benefit from a single individual’s vacation, because this extra money is spent on dinners at local restaurants, tourist adventures etc., and not just one hotel.
+People who choose short term home rentals are often left with extra spending money since they aren’t blowing $150 to $300 a night on hotels.
+An entire community can benefit from a single individual’s vacation because this extra money is spent on dinners at local restaurants, tourist adventures, etc., and not just one hotel.

 Researchers at UC Berkeley conducted a survey on the environmental impact of share-vehicle platforms.
 They discovered that for every one car made widely available for sharing, more than 10 are taken off of congested, carbon-emitting freeways.
-And North Americans and Europeans who do home share are 10% to 15% more likely to walk, use bike-share platforms, or take public transportation rather than drive their own cars.
+And North Americans and Europeans who do home share are 10% to 15% more likely to walk, use bike-share platforms, or take public transportation rather than drive their cars.

 The positive impact the sharing economy is having on the environment should not go unnoticed.
 There are many ways that it helps to limit climate change by encouraging a sustainable lifestyle.